9 Free Neuroscience Programs for High School Students

 Fee: Free, students receive an hourly stipend of $12.50

 The non-profit organization Max Planck Society or MPFI runs this internship which focuses on immersive lab experience.
 The 6-week internship is for students who have an interest in learning about brain structures, their functions and development, and the advanced imaging techniques and technologies used in neuroscience.
 By the end of the internship, you will have written a scientific abstract and delivered a presentation of your research topic.
-While applications for 2024 have closed, keep an eye on their website for the next cycle of applications.
+Keep an eye on their website for the next cycle of applications.

-Application deadline: Registration for 2025 opens on December 1, 2024.
+Application deadline: Registration opens on December 1.
 Join their email list to be notified when registration opens

 Eligibility: Students from grades 6 to 12